sap-tutorials/Tutorials/tutorials/sapui5-adaptation-change-variant/sapui5-adaptation-change-variant.md

 ### Enable variant management for the table

->The *List Report Quick Actions* are available for common changes in an adaptation project, while more sophisticated changes might require control property changes.
-For the sake of completeness, we show in the **Control Property Change** tab how the Clear button could alternatively be enabled via a control property change.
+>The *List Report Quick Actions* are available for common changes in an adaptation project, while more sophisticated changes might require manifest changes.
+For the sake of completeness, we show in the **Manifest Change** tab how the variant management could alternatively be enabled via a manifest change.

 [OPTION BEGIN [Quick Actions]]